We use cookies on this website.

 Official limitation: Azure Bastion does not work with AVD (formerly Windows Virtual Desktop).
 Documented in the FAQ.

-User confusion: "Why can I connect to a Windows VM via RDP but not to an AVD which is... also Windows RDP?"
-Difference in architecture: AVD uses its own gateway.
+User confusion: "Why can I connect to a Windows VM via RDP but not to an AVD that is… also Windows RDP?"
+Architectural difference: AVD uses its own gateway.

 6. Limited file transfer